eslint/eslint/docs/rules/array-element-newline.md

 ```

 * `"ArrayExpression"` configuration for array expressions (if unspecified, this rule will not apply to array expressions)
-* `"ArrayPattern"` configuration for array patterns (if unspecified, this rule will not apply to array patterns)
+* `"ArrayPattern"` configuration for array patterns of destructuring assignments (if unspecified, this rule will not apply to array patterns)

 ### always